• The Mountaineers

 A typical clinic consists of one day on the water practicing a specific skill, preceded by a lecture on that specific topic.
 Some of the clinics we have planned are: Catching Eddies, Paddling a Slalom Course, Rolling a Packraft, Surfing a Packraft, and Overnighting in a Packraft (2 day outing).

-We offer several types of trips on a variety of water bodies, of varying duration and difficulty.
+We offer several types of trips on a variety of bodies of water, of varying duration and difficulty.

-• Whitewater Day Trips on local Class II and III rivers
+• Whitewater roadside day trips on local Class II and III rivers

-• Overnight river trips on regional rivers, such as the John Day, the Grand Ronde, the Owyhee
+• Overnight river trips on regional rivers, such as the John Day, the Grand Ronde, the Owyhee, the Rogue, and others

-• Wilderness Travel Expedition Trips in the Arctic, southern Utah, and elsewhere
+• Wilderness Travel Expedition Trips in Arctic Alaska, Utah, Kauai, and elsewhere

 See more river information.